tbarbugli/django_memo/README.rst

 django-memo
 ===============

-django-memo a simple /example app for shared notes runs on django 1.3 and requires django-gravatar
+django-memo a simple/example app for shared notes runs on django >= 1.3 rc 1 and requires django-gravatar

 ************
 Installation